pankrator/filefly/README.md

   servers it knows about.
 Healthy servers are checked on a tight loop, while unhealthy servers are retried periodically so they can be marked healthy again as soon as they respond to a ping.
+* **integrity-interval** – frequency at which the metadata server asks each data server to run a full verification and automatically repairs corrupted blocks by instructing a replica to download the data from a healthy peer.
+Set to `0s` to disable background verification/repairs.

 This simple implementation was built for educational purposes.
 It should be straightforward to extend the servers with authentication, replication, or other